 4. Enjoy free entry to National Trust sites during the Heritage Open Days Festival, UK-wide

-During the Heritage Open Days festival (6th to 15th September), many of the places cared for by the National Trust will be offering free entry and events – and there’ll be various events hosted by local organisations too.
+During the Heritage Open Days festival (12th to 21st September), many of the places cared for by the National Trust will be offering free entry and events – and there’ll be various events hosted by local organisations, too.

-Now in its 30th year, Heritage Open Days is made possible by thousands of volunteers wanting to celebrate our fantastic history and culture.
+For over 30 years, Heritage Open Days has been made possible by thousands of volunteers looking to celebrate our fantastic history and culture.

 From nature and history to theatre and family fun, there’s plenty for everyone to enjoy.
 You can search for events near you on the Heritage Open Days website.